 For example, some photographers will send you only their favorite bundle of photos, others will allow you to see all of them before edits.
 It depends on the photographer, so keep in mind they all function differently and it’s essential to know their routine before hiring.

 Although your ideas combined with theirs can create the products you were after, take note that they are professionals and any advice or suggestions, even for future shoots, are super important and insightful.
 After all, they are the experts in their field as you are in yours.
 This starts with the open communication relationship we touched on earlier, so always keep that in mind when working with photographers.

 What Photos Should A Musician Take?

-Photoshoots don’t have to be just for a specific cover, you could have a photoshoot that produces products for a range of uses such as headshots, profile pics, magazines, articles, or posters.
+Photoshoots don’t have to be just for a specific cover, you could have a photoshoot that produces products for various uses, such as headshots, profile pics, magazines, articles, or posters.

-Another addition to the preparation list, think through what you’re going to do with each of the photos you want to create.
-However, the more pictures you have, the more variety you have to choose from and are able to use them for multiple purposes including your musician website.
+Another addition to the preparation list, think through what you will do with each photo you want to create.
+However, the more pictures you have, the more variety you have to choose from and you can use them for multiple purposes, including your musician website.
 Here are a couple of photos you’d want to capture if you’re just getting started in music: